cubernetes/TikTokCommentScraper/README.md

 # What can this comment scraper do?
 This comment scraper/extractor/crawler manages to get all the comments from any TikTok post.
-This can be usefull for giveaways, votes or other bigger community interactions.
+This can be useful for giveaways, votes or other bigger community interactions.

 # "Installation"